danielsan/Spark-Streaming-Examples/README.md

 **This will take several minutes**

-    cd mongodb-analytics-examples && $SHELL ./setup.sh
+    cd Spark-Streaming-Examples && $SHELL ./setup.sh

-## Running the analysis with Spark
+## Running the examples with Spark

-Assuming your working directory (your current directory in your shell) is the `mongodb-analytics-examples` one
+Assuming your working directory (your current directory in your shell) is the `Spark-Streaming-Examples` one, you can run the command as follow:

-Before running the [spark-ohlcbars-example.submit.sh](spark-ohlcbars-example.submit.sh) script I recommend you to see the source code and understand how to submit a python script to Spark.
+    ./pyspark.submit.sh PYTHON_FILE.py

-    ./spark-ohlcbars-example.submit.sh
+To run the `spark-streaming-reading-files-from-a-folder.py` for exemple you can just do this:

-Tha script will submit `spark-ohlcbars-example.py` to Spark using `spark-submit`
+    ./pyspark.submit.sh spark-streaming-reading-files-from-a-folder.py